pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-With that little bit of upfront work done you can instantly start making use of the dependency in
+With that little bit of upfront work done thou instantly start making use of the dependency 'i
 any feature by using the `@Dependency` property wrapper:

 ```diff